AI Use Cases/Manufacturing

 ERP and contract repository integration is a hard prerequisite

 The extraction layer only delivers value if it can ingest contracts at upload, not after Finance manually locates and exports them.
-If your SAP S/4HANA, Oracle, or Epicor instance has inconsistent contract storage-some agreements in the system, others in shared drives or email threads-you will get partial coverage and false confidence.
-Audit your contract repository completeness before deployment, or the AI baseline will reflect a fraction of your actual supplier risk exposure.
+If your SAP S/4HANA, Oracle, or Epicor instance has inconsistent supplier and customer contract storage - some agreements in the system, others in shared drives or email threads - you will get partial coverage and false confidence.
+Audit your contract repository completeness before deployment, or the AI baseline will reflect a fraction of your actual supplier and customer risk exposure.

 2. 2